 The passionate months and years of first love don’t always stick around.
 Relationships change and evolve over time and that’s perfectly normal.
 But sometimes couples fall out of love too.
 We explore the questions, difficulties, and outcomes when this happens.

 A ‘couple’ relationship is one that’s defined by romantic love and sex.
-Of course, that doesn’t mean that the early experience of heady love is the benchmark we should aspire for throughout a long relationship – love will be expressed and experienced differently over time.
+Of course, that doesn’t mean that the early experience of heady love is the benchmark we should aspire for throughout a long-term relationship – love will be expressed and experienced differently over time.

 While love can change over time, couples who start to say “I’m not in love anymore” are generally describing something different.
 That can be a game changer.